JavierPech/php_mvc_framework/README.md

 # php_mvc_framework
-MVC Framework built with PHP + PDO for database interaction.
+MVC Framework built with PHP + BOOTSTRAP 5 + PDO Class for database interaction.

 [CONFIGURATION]
 - app/config/config.php: Change database credentials to suit your project.
 Make sure to define the SITENAME & URLROOT here.
 Example of URLROOT is provided.